mathie/mathie.github.io/_posts/2005/2005-08-03-iana-laguage-tags.markdown

 So, for British English, should probably be 'en-GB', though that's not strictly defined by the IANA.
 The way it's done, I would hope that all HTML parsers would still read the <code>Primary-subtag</code> and realise that it is some sort of dialect of English.

 But that's not the wotsit of this post.
-What I did discover is that one of the language codes registered is <a href="http://www.iana.org/assignments/lang-tags/en-scouse" title="English Liverpudlian dialect known as 'Scouse'">en-scouse</a>!
+What I did discover is that one of the language codes registered is [en-scouse](http://www.iana.org/assignments/lang-tags/en-scouse)!
 Yes, that's right, Scousers have their own language officially registered with the IANA.
 So all you Liverpudlians can start tagging you HTML pages starting:

 {% highlight xml %}
 <html xmlns="http://www.w3.org/1999/xhtml"